HOA Reserves: How Much Does Your Association Need to Set Aside

 Much like running a traditional corporate business, operationally, the functions of a homeowners association tend to overlap in many ways.
 For example, there is a board of directors, a set of underlying rules or principles governing the organization (i.e., bylaws and CC&Rs), and the unit owners who, in some capacities, are the shareholders.

 Businesses need to keep track of their cash in-flows and out-flows.
-Hence, a homeowners association needs to maintain a general budget for the organization and community.
+Hence, a homeowners association needs to maintain a general budget (known as HOA reserves) for the organization and community.

 Budgeting what the association collects for assessments (or its revenue) versus what it plans to spend on maintenance, amenities, and other capital projects (it’s expenditures) is essential so that the community always has a pool of funds to draw on as a way to maintain an expected quality of life.